hashicorp/vault/website/source/docs/secrets/pki/index.html.md

     Generates a new private key and a CSR for signing.
 If using Vault as a root, and for many other CAs, the various parameters on the final certificate are set at signing time and may or may not honor the parameters set here.
-If the path ends with `external`, the private key will be returned in the response; if it is `internal` the private key will not be returned and *cannot be retrieved later*. <br /><br />This is mostly meant as a helper function, and not all possible parameters that can be set in a
+If the path ends with `exported`, the private key will be returned in the response; if it is `internal` the private key will not be returned and *cannot be retrieved later*. <br /><br />This is mostly meant as a helper function, and not all possible parameters that can be set in a